bhavesh24/APOD/README.md

 - CoreData is used in the application to store the response
 - Images are stored in the disk

+## Unit Tests
+- Unit Tests are added for the Modules - APOD, Favorites & Favorites - Details

 ## Deployment Target
 - iOS 15.5